 I went home and decided to come up with my own version.
 Like I mentioned before in my kale salad post, kale can be tough and chewy, but if you take the time to massage the leaves until they soften, and then chop them up finely, you won’t have that problem.
 By the way, this is a great way to sneak some kale into your reluctant family member/child/significant other’s diet.

-This Kale Guacamole is packed with ingredients that can’t possibly be bad for you.
+Guac-kale-mole is packed with ingredients that can’t possibly be bad for you.
 In fact, avocados and kale are considered superfoods.
 Go make a batch and enjoy it as a guilt-free midday snack!

 - 1 small jalapeno, seeded and finely chopped